limoncia/discord-setup-script/README.md

 - Update existing installation
 - Uninstall
 - Remove the user data folder
+- Optionally run the postinst.sh provided by Discord

 You can use overrides menu to make it create an activator with '--no-sandbox' parameter.
 That might be useful on Ubuntu distros.